-Frequency Governance Please explain

-that forests mechanisms

-related into which

-issues are a forests

-related issues

-agenda item are integrated

-Row Scheduled - Reviewing and Marriott's Board of Directors oversees management and, through this oversight aims to enhance the long-term value of the company.
-A formal infrastructure of a range of

-1 some guiding councils comprised of executives and associates (assisted by external experts) guides us in making everyday decisions that affect our work environment, our sustainability and

-meetings corporate social impact practices, and our business strategy.
-The Board-level Inclusion & Social Impact Committee oversees, encourages, and evaluates efforts undertaken by the

-responsibility company to address environmental, social, and governance (ESG) issues.
-This includes overseeing, encouraging, and evaluating the company's corporate responsibility

-strategy strategy.
-The Serve 360 Report is also shared with the Board annually and includes progress against goals, including the company's responsible sourcing targets.
+that forests related issues are a scheduled agenda item mechanisms into which forests related issues Please explain Row 1 Scheduled - some meetings guiding corporate responsibility strategy Marriott's Board of Directors oversees management and, through this oversight, aims to enhance the long-term value of the company.
+A formal infrastructure of a range of councils comprised of executives and associates (assisted by external experts) guides Marriott in making everyday decisions that affect our work environment, our sustainability and social impact practices, and our business strategy.
+The Board's Inclusion & Social Impact Committee assists the Board in overseeing the company's strategy, efforts and commitments related to environmental, social, and governance (ESG) issues.
+This includes reviewing and providing guidance to the Board and management on the company's strategies and policies related to corporate social responsibility and environmental matters, including sustainability and climate-related issues, impacts and risks.
+The Board is also responsible for overseeing the company's processes for assessing and managing risk.
+The Inclusion & Social Impact Committee oversees risks related to the company's social and environmental strategies and policies, including strategies and policies related to corporate social responsibility efforts, and sustainability and climate-relates issues, impacts and risks, which may include forests-related issues.
+Environmental matters are also discussed with the full Board as part of regular updates.
+The Serve 360 Report is shared with the Board annually and includes progress against goals, including responsible sourcing targets.